 2016 = 41%

 What we have here is a great deal more FX & Gold paper amounts trading versus the global GDP.
 In 2013, the FX & Gold notional amount by the U.S. banks accounted for only 28% of global GDP.
-However it jumped to 41% in 2016.
-I would imagine in 2017, and it will be even higher.
+However, it jumped to 41% in 2016.
+I would imagine in 2017, it will be even higher.

 While the notional amount of FX & Gold contracts has hit a record high, take a look at the next chart:

 These two charts display the amount of “Commodity” and “Equity” contracts in notional dollar figures held by U.S. banks.
-While there was a temporary blip in 2005 (mostly longer dated contracts – in BLUE), there was a pronounced increase in 2015, 2016, and 2017 in both of these derivative asset classes.
+While there was a temporary blip in 2005 (mostly longer-dated contracts – in BLUE), there was a pronounced increase in 2015, 2016, and 2017 in both of these derivative asset classes.

-According to the data by the OCC, the U.S. banks held $1 trillion in commodity contracts and $3 trillion in equity contracts in the first quarter of 2017.
+According to the data from the OCC, the U.S. banks held $1 trillion in commodity contracts and $3 trillion in equity contracts in the first quarter of 2017.
 While these figures are much less than the FX & Gold contracts, they have still increased substantially over the past three years.

 Again…. the U.S. banks are holding onto a record amount of paper derivative contracts in these different asset classes.
 Yes, it makes some sense that the U.S. banks’ total notional equity value is increasing right along with the rising highly-inflated stock market, but seeing the commodity exposure double when the prices of most commodities are much lower than what they were before 2014, is intriguing.

 As the commodity index above fell from over 300 in 2014 to 176 currently, the amount of U.S. banks, exposure to the commodity market has more than doubled to $1 trillion.
-Unfortunately, I don’t know all the particulars as to why the U.S. banks have increased their exposure to such a great extent in these different asset classes.
+Unfortunately, I don’t know all the particulars as to why U.S. banks have increased their exposure to such a great extent in these different asset classes.
 However, to see a record amount of paper trading in a market that is already highly leveraged points to big trouble ahead.